privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v3.x/core-concepts/spec.md

 Eve is doubtful whether her request was actually satisfied and is unaware of Alice casting a new vote to void the first, she decides not to compensate Alice because of the uncertainty surrounding her compliance.

 ### 3.3.
-Gatekeeper contract
+Policy contract

-The gatekeeper contract is an abstraction of logic that any deployment of MACI can modify.
+The policy contract is an abstraction of logic that any deployment of MACI can modify.
 It is a way to whitelist signups to the system.
-For example, a custom gatekeeper contract may only allow addresses that own a certain ERC721 token for registration.
+For example, a custom policy contract may only allow addresses that own a certain ERC721 token for registration.

 ### 3.4.
 Initial voice credit proxy